 |Satisfactory Academic Progress (SAP)|

 Federal regulations require that students adhere to Satisfactory Academic Progress (SAP) standards to maintain eligibility for financial aid at Dillard University.
 Beginning for the 2013-2014 academic year, the following policy has been implemented.
 This policy is subject to change.

 Satisfactory Academic Progress for

-Satisfactory Academic Progress is defined as passing a required number of hours and achieving a required grade point average during any semester or academic year.
-The minimum progress standards will be reviewed once at the end of every semester.
+Satisfactory Academic Progress is defined as passing a required number of hours and achieving a required grade point average (GPA) during any semester or academic year.
+Dillard University minimum progress standards will be reviewed once at the end of every semester.
 All semesters attended including all credits accepted and transferred to Dillard must be considered in making a satisfactory progress determination without regard to whether or not the student received aid in a given semester.
-Also, Academic Progress through Academic Affairs and Financial Aid SAP are independent and separate from other.
+Also, Academic Progress through Academic Affairs and Financial Aid SAP are independent and separate from one another.
 Please see the Office of Academic Affairs for the policy on Academic Probation.

 There are three components to the University’s SAP policy: